kevinghst/chatroom/README.md

 ### Features
 * User sign-up & authentication using bcrypt and randomly generated session tokens
-* Live chat and online-users status using Pusher
+* Live chat and user-presence detection using Pusher